 Since the holocaust was offered to God in its entirety, on the altar, it came to signify the total dedication of the offerer to God.
 By similar reasoning, the 'continual holocaust' sacrificed during the daily service in the temple, on behalf of the community, represented the total and perpetual dedication of the community to God.
 As a result, the 'continual holocaust' had strong covenantal associations.
 This appears to be reflected in rabbinical interpretations of the divine command in Num 28,1-6, to perform continually the daily holocaust sacrifice, "like the one offered at Mount Sinai" (Num 28,6).
 This is understood to refer to the covenantal ceremony at Mount Sinai, at which holocausts were offered along with communion sacrifices, and their blood was sprinkled on the altar and the people as the 'blood of the covenant' (Exod 24,3-8).
-The inference is that the holocausts of Sinai, which symbolized Israel's total dedication to the terms of the covenant, reappear in the daily temple service as a perpetual reaffirmation of that commitment.70 The implication for the understanding of the Lamb metaphor in Revelation could not be clearer: by virtue of its analogy with the 'continual holocaust' of the daily service, the Lamb that was slain is a perpetual affirmation of the new covenant between God and those people from every nation who have been 'bought' by the Lamb's blood (Rev 5,9; 14,3).
+The inference is that the holocausts of Sinai, which symbolized Israel's total dedication to the terms of the covenant, reappear in the daily temple service as a perpetual reaffirmation of that commitment.72 The implication for the understanding of the Lamb metaphor in Revelation could not be clearer: by virtue of its analogy with the 'continual holocaust' of the daily service, the Lamb that was slain is a perpetual affirmation of the new covenant between God and those people from every nation who have been 'bought' by the Lamb's blood (Rev 5,9; 14,3).

 More than any other type of sacrifice, the 'continual holocaust' formed the basis of the ancient sacrificial cult of the Jews.
-Arguing from scriptural references and post-biblical artistic symbolism, Hamm concludes: "It is safe to say that in the postexilic Jewish imagination, the regular Tamid service was the primary liturgy of the temple".71 Concerning its unrivalled importance, Anderson observes: "This tamid sacrifice was symbolic not only of the deity's meal, but by extension, of the deity's presence among the people.
-No greater cultic
+Arguing from scriptural references and post-biblical artistic symbolism, Hamm concludes:

+"It is safe to say that in the postexilic Jewish imagination, the regular Tamid service was the primary liturgy of the temple".
+73